simGeek/Project-Air-Quality-Index-Calculator/README.md

 🔹Delete 'views.py' from 'home'; cut and paste 'urls.py' and 'views.py' from the cloned files to 'home'

-🔹Create new folders inside the 'project-air-quality-index-calculator' named 'templates' and 'static'
+🔹Create new folders inside the outer 'my_project' named 'templates' and 'static'

 🔹Create new folders named 'js' and 'css' inside 'static'